AY2425S2-CS2103T-T14-3/tp/docs/UserGuide.md

 list
 ```

-💡 **Bonus:** If you accidentally type something extra, don’t worry—we’ll still show the list and gently correct you. 🤗
+💡 **Bonus:** If you accidentally type something extra, not to worry—we will still show the list and gently correct you. 🤗

 ---
 ### 📝 Feature 4: Update/Edit Contact